cstainsby/B-Onion/docs/project-proposal/README.md

 Here is a [link](https://cloud.google.com/appengine/pricing) to where I found this pricing info.

 Hopefully, the model will be pre-trained by the time I push it so I won't need to worry about model training costs on GCP.

+I also want to use google cloud functions to automatically grab twitter posts to generate articles which can be then posted and linked to on twitter.

+According to Googles pricing [page](https://cloud.google.com/functions/pricing), it'll basically be free to do what I want to do.

 # Risks